awgraves/key-value-store/README.md

 The `kv_service` provides a REST API for a simple key-value store.

-The API is exposed on default host: `http://localhost:8080` and the base url path is `/api/v1`.
+The API is exposed by default at: `http://localhost:8080/api/v1`.

 | Endpoint   | Method | Description      | Request Body     | Success Response Format | Error Response Format | Notes                                                 |
 | ---------- | ------ | ---------------- | ---------------- | ----------------------- | --------------------- | ----------------------------------------------------- |